-Preheat the stove to 350 and grease two small or one large casserole dish with 1 tablespoon of the olive oil.
+Preheat the stove to 350 and grease two small or one large casserole dish with 1 tablespoon of olive oil.

-In a large pot, warm 1 tablespoon of the olive oil over medium heat.
+In a large pot, warm 1 tablespoon of olive oil over medium heat.
 Add the sausage.
 Cook until browned, breaking up the meat with a wooden spoon.
 Add the butternut squash, leeks, salt and pepper.
 Cook until the leeks are soft, stirring occasionally.
-Add the kale, cover and cook 4-5 minutes or until wilted.
+Add the kale, cover and cook for 4-5 minutes or until wilted.

 Add the bread, remaining olive oil and toss to distribute oil.
 Whisk the egg and chicken broth together in a separate bowl, and then add to the pop.
 Toss the bread mixture around to coat and cook about a minute, until the liquid is absorbed.